darasus/ai-blog/content/the-ten-most-powerful-women-in-politics.md

   wage, affordable health care, and an end to mass incarceration.
 The list includes the first two Muslim women to be elected to the House of Representatives in the modern era.
+intro: >-
+  Women continue to make up a smaller proportion of the overall population of politicians.
+Today, there are only 104 women serving as U.S. representatives and senators, which amounts to 19 percent of all legislators in the Senate and House of Representatives combined.
+Women also account for just 24 percent of state legislators, 28 percent of city council members, and 15 percent of mayors.

+  To make matters more challenging, this imbalance is not only apparent but also more pronounced in the political sphere than in any other industry.
+In business management, for example, women hold almost half (44%) of executive roles .
+But in government?
+They account for less than one-fifth (19%) of state legislators, city council members, and mayors combined.

+  As a result, when it comes to women in politics we often see a lopsided list that skews toward white cisgender able-bodied wealthy educated privileged women who look very little like the rest of us.
+And while we’re happy to see these women rising up as leaders within government — they are after all our representatives — we can do better…and we must do better if we want our democracy back from the patriarchy that currently controls it so thoroughly.
 ---

 ## 10. Nina Turner